 We’ve been travelling the world for over six years now and have learned many tips, tricks and hacks along the way.
+Naturally, the longer you’re on the road, the more travel tips you come up with.
 There are many things to think about when planning and packing for a trip abroad, but here are 10 of our favourites.

 1. Travel in the Shoulder/Off-Season